abishekvelavan/abishekvelavan/README.md

 ---

 ### 🚀 Professional Summary
-Results-driven Senior AI Engineer with **4.5+ years of experience** specializing in integrating **Generative AI** into enterprise-grade applications.
-Expert in architecting **Multi-Agent Systems (Agentic AI)** and **RAG** workflows using Azure and AWS.
+Results-driven Senior AI Engineer with **4.6+ years of experience** specializing in integrating **Generative AI** into enterprise-grade applications.
+Expert in architecting **Multi-Agent Systems (Agentic AI)**, Web+API and **RAG** workflows using Azure and AWS.
 Proven track record in optimizing model inference and managing the full production lifecycle of AI deployments.

 ---